Chai Tea Concentrate (To Make Your Own Chai Tea Lattes At Home)

 - Make the most delicious whipped cream ever: Use this syrup instead of sugar to sweeten homemade whipped cream.
 Serve on top of pumpkin or apple pie.

-- Stir into your morning coffee along with half-and-half
+- Stir into your morning coffee along with some half-and-half

 - Drizzle on top of vanilla ice cream